Economy of Mexico: Manufacturing

 A maquiladora assembly plant in Mexico.

 Manufacturing in Mexico grew rapidly in the late 1960s with the end of the US farm labor agreement known as the bracero program.
 This sent many farm laborers back into the Northern border region with no source of income.
 As a result, the US and Mexican governments agreed to The Border Industrialization Program, which permitted US companies to assemble products in Mexico using raw materials and components from the US with reduced duties.
-The Border Industrialization Program became known popularly as The Maquiladora Program or shortened to The Maquila Program.
+The Border Industrialization Program became known popularly as the Maquiladora Program, or shortened to the Maquila Program.

-Over the years, simple assembly operations in Mexico have evolved into complex manufacturing operations including televisions, automobiles, industrial and personal products.
-While inexpensive commodity manufacturing has flown to China, Mexico attracts U.S. manufacturers that need low-cost solutions near-by for higher value end products and just-in-time components.
+Over the years, simple assembly operations in Mexico have evolved into complex manufacturing operations, including televisions, automobiles, industrial, and personal products.
+While inexpensive commodity manufacturing has flown to China, Mexico attracts U.S. manufacturers that need low-cost solutions nearby for higher-value end products and just-in-time components.

-Automobiles
+Automotive

 Mastretta-MXT-lg a lightweight and agile two-seat sports car, notable for its sleek design and performance capabilities.